Bard IVC Filter Lawsuits

 Because of continuing problems, in May of 2014, the FDA issued an additional warning update, stating that IVC filters should be removed within 29 to 54 days after implantation.

-Bard IVC Filter Claims
+IVC Filter Lawsuit Settlements

-The first Bard IVC filter lawsuit went to trial in 2015 and was settled after only 10 days of litigation.
-The plaintiff, Kevin Phillips had suffered serious harm when his Bard Recovery IVC filter failed, breaking apart and sending a metal component through his blood vessels, puncturing his heart.
+The plaintiff, Kevin Phillips, had suffered serious harm when his Bard Recovery IVC filter failed, breaking apart and sending a metal component through his blood vessels, puncturing his heart.
 He required open-heart surgery and underwent a lengthy recovery period.